brianstokesUT/Hybrid-Jay/Bioinformatics/README.md

 The raw reads are split into two fastq files named ```061323A_S1_L001_R1_001.fastq.gz``` and ```061323A_S1_L002_R1_001.fastq.gz```
+*note:* sequencing data for this individual is single-ended

 ### Candidate Parents
 Based on location and plumage morphology we assumed the indivudal was resultant of the breeding between a Green Jay and Blue Jay, but we considered all possible sources of ancestry within potential jay species found in the state of Texas to maintain unbiased analysis: